jawira/case-converter/README.md

 * You must use _UTF-8_ encoding.
 * Magic function `__toString` will always print string in _Camel case_ format.
 * Input strings are not supposed to have numbers in it.
-If you need to handle numbers with this library then please [open an issue].
+If you need to handle numbers then please [open an issue].

 Installation
 ------------